Robin R. Yount

 - Born September 16, 1955 in Danville, IL USA

-In spite of retiring "early", he ranks # 14 on the all-time list for games played, # 16 for doubles, # 17 for hits, # 7 for at-bats, # 34 for runs, # 26 for total bases, and # 64 for RBI.
-In addition, he stole 271 bases and had 251 home runs, which was the highest total in the history of the Brewers until Ryan Braun passed him in 2015.
+Despite retiring "early", through 2019 he ranks 16th on the all-time list in games played, 21st in doubles, 19th in hits, 9th in at-bats, 40th in runs scored, 36th in total bases, and tied for 77th in RBI (with Todd Helton).
+Additionally, he stole 271 bases and slugged 251 home runs, which was the highest total in the history of the Brewers until Ryan Braun passed him in 2015.

-Yount played roughly half of his career as a shortstop and then the other half of his career as a centerfielder.
-He won one MVP award at each position.
+Yount played roughly half of his career as a shortstop and the other half of his career as a center fielder.
+He won one MVP Award at each position.

-He came up with the Brewers in 1974 at age 18 as the youngest player in the American League and was still the youngest player the following season, 1975, when he was a teammate of a 41-year-old Hank Aaron.
-He played only half a season in the minor leagues, 63 games for the Newark Co-Pilots of the New York-Penn League in 1973 before manager Del Crandall decided to make him his opening day shortstop in 1974; 23-year-old Tim Johnson had manned the position in 1973, and while he was a reliable fielder, he hit only .213 with no power and hardly any walks, so Crandall figured out rightly that even while learning on the job, Yount would be a better player.
-Yount moved to the outfield in 1985, with rookie Ernie Riles taking over at shortstop; the Brewers considered that the toll of continuing to play shortstop every day would eventually hurt Yount's bat and force him to miss time.
-That decision turned out to be wise as well, even if Riles did not develop into a star in spite of a good rookie season.
+He came up with the Brewers in 1974, at age 18, as the youngest player in the American League and was still the youngest player the following season, 1975, when he was a teammate of a 41-year-old Hank Aaron.
+He played only half a season in the minor leagues, 63 games for the Newark Co-Pilots of the New York-Penn League in 1973 before manager Del Crandall decided to make him his Opening Day shortstop in 1974; 23-year-old Tim Johnson had manned the position in 1973, and while he was a reliable fielder, he hit only .213 with no power and hardly any walks.
+Crandall determined (correctly) that even while learning on the job, Yount would be the better player.
+Robin moved to the outfield in 1985, with rookie Ernie Riles taking over at shortstop; the Brewers considered the toll of continuing to play shortstop every day would eventually hurt Yount's bat and force him to miss time.
+That decision turned out to be wise as well, even if Riles did not develop into a star despite a strong rookie season.

-According to the similarity scores method, the most similar players to Yount are a truly impressive group of infielders: Craig Biggio, Yount's teammate Paul Molitor, Brooks Robinson, George Brett, and Cal Ripken.
+According to the similarity scores method, the most similar players to Yount are a truly impressive group of infielders, all of them Hall of Famers: Craig Biggio, teammate Paul Molitor, Brooks Robinson, George Brett, and Cal Ripken.